 Customer service improvement may not be the most obvious benefit of supply chain optimization, but it’s a worthwhile one nonetheless.
-As we discussed earlier, orders that arrive on time keep your customers happy.
-This is a form of customer service, because you’re serving them the product and delivery service that they requested and paid for.
+Orders that arrive accurately and on time make for happy customers, this isn’t exactly rocket science.

 How to Achieve Supply Chain Optimization

-So now you know what you can improve with supply chain optimization, but how exactly can you achieve it in the first place?
+So now you know some areas of the supply chain that can improve with supply chain optimization, but how exactly can you achieve it in the first place?
 We suggest starting with robust supply chain management software.
 This software comes with features for managing everything we mentioned above, and much more.
 Essentially, these systems help you take total control of your supply chain processes.